sstucki/minion/README.md

 }
 ```

 Clearly `compConst` is neither distributed nor monolithic minimal.
-But, perhaps surprisingly, there are traces where `minion` will detect a violation of distributed minimality whereas it will not detect a violation of monolithic minimality.
+But, perhaps surprisingly, there are traces where Minion will detect a violation of distributed minimality whereas it will not detect a violation of monolithic minimality.
 Consider the following set of traces from `examples/Const/Const.in.fail.txt`:

 ```text
 1,2,1